FrontendMatter/material-design-kit/src/drawer/README.md

 ## Demos

-- [Left drawer demo](http://mdk-demo.themekit.io/drawer-left.html) - Slides in from the left
+- [Left drawer](http://mdk-demo.themekit.io/drawer-left.html) - Slides in from the left
-- [Right drawer demo](http://mdk-demo.themekit.io/drawer-right.html) - Slides in from the right
+- [Right drawer](http://mdk-demo.themekit.io/drawer-right.html) - Slides in from the right

 ## Examples